 Adding bonds to our portfolio of stocks results in:

-It’s worth noting that, with the addition of bonds, a 60/40 portfolio still experienced a 31% drawdown—a painful decline which would test most moderate investors' tolerance for risk.
+It’s worth noting that, with the addition of bonds, a 60/40 portfolio still experienced a drawdown greater than 30%—a painful decline which would test most moderate investors' tolerance for risk.

 While 60/40 is better than 100% stocks in risk-adjusted terms, it delivers lower returns for an obvious reason: because it takes less risk.
 So, is reducing risk the only way to improve a portfolio, or can we make portfolios better without settling for less?